 Scenic Rail Journeys in Scotland

-There are several scenic rail journeys in Scotland in which you can watch the beauty of the countryside pass by.
-Travel across imposing mountains and bogs, deep lakes and wild coastline.
-There are six scenic train lines that are well-loved for the landscapes they transport passengers across.
+There are several scenic rail journeys in Scotland where you can watch the beauty of the countryside pass by.
+Travel across imposing mountains and bogs, deep lakes, and wild coastline.
+Six scenic train lines are well-loved for the landscapes they transport passengers across.

 |West Highland Line (Return)||£60 – £80|